Integrations/Amazon Bedrock

 def invoke_agent_with_veto(agent_id, agent_alias_id, session_id, prompt):

-"""Invoke a Bedrock agent with return-of-control and Veto authorization."""
+"""Invoke a Bedrock agent with return-of-control and Veto guardrails."""

 response = bedrock_runtime.invoke_agent(